what-is-an-eye-care-routine

 • Avoid excessive richness that may cause milia

-For sensitive eyes:
+For sensitive eyes and skin:

 • Prioritize hypoallergenic, fragrance-free formulations